-Australian/Iraqi dual national children departing Iraq may be required, by Iraqi officials, to provide proof of permission from their Iraqi father to depart Iraq.
+Australian/Iraqi dual national children with Iraqi fathers who are departing Iraq may be required to provide proof of permission from their father to leave the country.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.